jorgejc2/MusicClassification/README.md

 After setting up CUDA for your machine, run the following commands to get other dependencies set up so that this repository can build.

-**NOTE:** I will be updating this very soon since there is one command missing that specifies CMake to not use BOOST but I need to rediscover this command.
-This is an issue since building the project generates a BOOST error even though this repo is perfectly capable of working without the BOOST library.

 ```sh
 # setting up and upgrading CMake (from https://askubuntu.com/questions/355565/how-do-i-install-the-latest-version-of-cmake-from-the-command-line, answered by Himel)
 $ sudo apt purge --auto-remove cmake